 Fast forward to today and the widespread DevOps movement has now fully embedded itself within the Salesforce ecosystem.
-Salesforce themselves have been focusing on Salesforce DX (Developer Experience), to bring out tools and frameworks to support coders.
-In addition, there is a huge range of AppExchange Apps to also help Salesforce professionals, build, test and safely deploy changes.
-For more info, check out the article below…
+Salesforce themselves have been focusing on Salesforce DX (Developer Experience) to bring out tools and frameworks to support coders.
+In addition, there is a huge range of AppExchange apps to help Salesforce professionals, build, test, and safely deploy changes.
+For more info, check out the article below.

 Read More: Complete Guide to Salesforce DevOps

-45. What is the “Person Accounts” feature, and how can it help organisations?
+45. What is the “Person Accounts” feature, and how can it help organizations?

-Salesforce was originally built as a B2B system, for companies selling to other companies.
-However, there is an increasing number of companies in the B2C space that are using Salesforce for customer support, commerce, or marketing.
+Salesforce was originally built as a B2B system – for companies selling to other companies.
+However, there is an increasing number of companies in the B2C space using Salesforce for customer support, commerce, or marketing.

-Salesforce extended the functionality of their platform to deal with B2C businesses.
-Person accounts allow you to access a new type of record (Which is actually a combination of the Accounts & Contacts objects), that can support a B2C business.
+Salesforce extended the functionality of its platform to deal with B2C businesses.
+Person accounts allow you to access a new type of record (which is actually a combination of the Accounts and Contacts objects) that can support a B2C business.

 Read More: Salesforce Person Accounts – Pros and Cons

-46. What are some ways you can customise the look and feel of Salesforce?
+46. What are some ways you can customize the look and feel of Salesforce?

-With the introduction of Salesforce Lightning, you can now customise the Salesforce UI to really make it feel like your own.
-Here are a few ways you can impress your users by branding Salesforce using a feature called Themes…
+With the introduction of Salesforce Lightning, you can now customize the Salesforce UI to really make it feel like your own.
+Here are a few ways to impress your users by branding Salesforce using a feature called Themes:

-- Change Logo – By default, Salesforce will show their own logo on the top left-hand corner.
-This can easily be changed to your own when setting up a custom app.
+- Change Logo: By default, Salesforce will show its own logo on the top left-hand corner.
+This can be easily changed to your own logo when setting up a custom app.

-- Colours – You can change a lot of the colours of Salesforce using Themes.
-This includes an overall brand colour, as well as the back background colour and global header background.
+- Colors: You can change a lot of the colors of Salesforce using Themes.
+This includes an overall brand color, as well as the background color and global header background.

 47. What is the Lightning App Builder used for?

 The Lightning App Builder was a key part of the Lightning Experience.
-While Page Layouts let you edit the detail part of record pages, the Lightning App Builder lets you edit the rest of it.
-You can move around components, add new ones and change the page template (number of columns/rows).
+While Page Layouts let you edit the detail part of record pages, the Lightning App Builder allows you to edit the rest of it.
+You can move around components, add new ones, and change the page template (number of columns/rows).

-This helps Salesforce customers create truly customised experiences, which is a world apart from Salesforce classic.
+This helps Salesforce customers create truly customized experiences, which is a world apart from Salesforce Classic.

 48. How would you explain Salesforce to someone who has never used a CRM?